-The outline below is from our Sunday morning adult class in the annex building.
-Download a PDF of the file here: Spiritual Goals for 2018
+The outline below is based on a much more detailed plan from a Sunday morning adult class we did in 2018.
+Download a PDF of the file here to see even more ideas: Spiritual Goals for 2018

 If you wrote goals for the next year, what would they look like?
 Typical goals are often career, home, family, vacation, physical health, & spiritual growth.
 If God wrote your goals, how would they be different?